Defining your API in PingOne Authorize - PingOne - PingOne Cloud Platform - PingOne Authorize - PingOne Services

 You can enter multiple URLs to support aliases for the same service, such as a vanity URL in addition to the domain URL.
 To add another URL, click + Add Base URL.
 URLs must be valid.

-Screen capture showing the Name, Base URLs, and Decision Endpoint fields and directory and token source options in the New API Service window in PingOne.
+Screen capture showing the Name, Base URLs, directory and token source, PingOne Resource, and custom policy options in the New API Service window.

-6. Select a user directory and token source:
+5. Select a user directory and token source.

-• PingOne SSO: PingOne manages user directory services and access token validation for the API service.
-This is the default option.
+• PingOne SSO (default): PingOne manages user directory services and access token validation for the API service.

 • External Services: The API gateway manages access token validation services through external providers, such as PingFederate.
 This requires you to configure your API gateway to pass validated token claims to PingOne in decision requests.